Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Finding a Good Breeder

 It’s important to make sure that you have a good breeder.
 Not all breeders are equal, and some of them don’t put in as much effort as others.
-A responsible breeder won’t breed any dogs that have dysplasia so the genes won’t get passed on into their offspring.
+A responsible breeder won’t breed with German Shepherds with hip dysplasia so the genes won’t get passed on into their offspring.

 There is actually a form of certification available through OFA and PennHip that ensures that German Shepherds and other dogs will be at a lower risk of developing the problem.
 By using x-rays on dogs, they can figure out which ones are best capable of breeding to pass on genes for healthy hips.
 This is particularly important for people who want to have working dogs, like police officers.